What is assistive technology?

 Assistive technology can include tools that aid in communication, activities of daily living (ADLs) like toileting, ambulation, eating, and grooming, and also includes electronic aids to daily living (EADLs) for means of controlling appliances and technology.

-In this chapter, we will focus on assistive technology as it relates to computer access, mobile device access, augmentative and alternative communication devices, and environmental control.
+In this article, we will focus on assistive technology as it relates to augmentative and alternative communication devices, computer access, mobile device access, and environmental control.

 WHAT DO I NEED TO KNOW?